ArceLopera/PHPRefresher/docs/Func/phpRegex.md

 ```

 Because the preg_match() function stops after it finds one match, you need to use preg_match_all() instead if you’re looking for additional matches.
 The preg_match_all() function returns the number of full pattern matches it finds.
 If it finds no matches, it returns 0.
 If it encounters an error, such as a syntax problem in the pattern, it returns false.

 The third argument to preg_match_all() is populated with an array holding information about the various substrings that the pattern has matched. .
 The first element holds an array of matches of the complete pattern.
 For example, this means that $matches[0] holds the parts of $todo that match /\d\. ([^\d]+)/: 1.
 Get Dressed, 2.
 Eat Jelly, and 3.
 Squash every week into a day.

 Subsequent elements of the $matches array hold arrays of text matched by each parenthesized subpattern.
-The pattern in Example 23-4 has just one subpattern ([^\d\]+).
+The pattern in the example has just one subpattern ([^\d\]+).
 So $matches[1] is an array of strings that match that subpattern: Get Dressed, Eat Jelly, and Squash every week into a day.

 If there were a second subpattern, the substrings that it matched would be in $matches[2], a third subpattern’s matches would be in $matches[3], and so on.
 Instead of returning an array divided into full matches and then submatches, preg_match_all() can return an array divided by matches, with each submatch inside.
 To trigger this, pass PREG_SET_ORDER in as the fourth argument.
 This is particularly useful when you’ve got multiple captured subpatterns and you want to iterate through the subpattern groups one group at a time.